It’s a word that can elicit a collective yawn.

 Peals of mirth.
 Mission accomplished.

-I achieved new heights of cool as I shared that the narrator was “Dark Vader”, aka James Earl Jones.
+I achieved new heights of cool as I shared that the narrator was “Darth Vader”, aka James Earl Jones.
 This taught me that context is important.

 Poetry surreptitiously seeps into our consciousness.